DrSnowbird/python-nonroot-docker/README.md

 e.g.
 bin/generate-new-project.sh ../my-app-docker
 ```
 That's it!
-It will automatically create a fully (literally!) complete APP-Container project folder with everything from build, run, Makefile (for make buil, make up, or make down, etc.)
+It will automatically create a fully (literally!) complete APP-Container project folder with everything from build, run, Makefile (for make build, make up, or make down, etc.)

 # Create your own image from this
 ```